Fearless Love

-Fearless Love is the eleventh studio album by American rock/pop musician Melissa Etheridge, released on April 27, 2010 by Island/Def Jam Music Group, produced by John Shanks.
-Etheridge said in an interview the album is "about being fearless.
+Fearless Love is the 11th studio album by American singer-songwriter Melissa Etheridge, released by Island Records and Def Jam Music Group on April 27, 2010.
+Etheridge stated in an interview the album is "about being fearless.
 It's about choosing love over fear.
 It's a way, a philosophy of living life that suits me well."
 The album was recorded at the Document Room in Malibu, and Hensons Studios in Hollywood, CA. It features twelve tracks on the standard release and two bonus tracks on the deluxe edition.

 Production

 The album was produced by John Shanks, and co-produced by Etheridge.
 In an interview Etheridge stated about Shanks, she said: "He and I have a great relationship and I knew he could understand my desire to really get back to the rock and roll roots of myself and my music.
 He certainly did all that and more."

 Reception

 Chart history

 Fearless Love was widely viewed as Etheridge's "return to rock" after a more introspective and blues-influenced album in The Awakening.
 She embarked on an extensive promotional tour in support of the album, performing the lead single on QVC, Oprah, The Tonight Show with Jay Leno, Dancing with the Stars, The View, Good Morning America, and Ellen.

-In its first week on the Billboard 200, Fearless Love debuted at #7, selling 46,000 copies.
+In its first week on the Billboard 200, Fearless Love debuted at No. 7, selling 46,000 copies.
 Although the number of albums sold was nearly identical to The Awakenings first week, this album debuted six spots higher on the chart.
-It was her highest charting debut since Your Little Secret, which debuted at #6 in 1995.
+It was her highest charting debut since Your Little Secret, which debuted at No. 6 in 1995.
 As of 2012 the album has sold 158,000 copies in United States.